-We generate pseudo negatives using \transnet{} by sampling a set of random rotations $\{{g_r}\}_{r=1}^M$.
+We generate pseudo-negatives using \transnet{} by sampling a set of random rotations $\{{g_r}\}_{r=1}^M$.
 We uniformly sample quaternions representing 3D rotations to ensure coverage over the rotation space.
-Specifically, for each pseudo negative, we generate a random vector $\mathbf{v}_r = (w_r, x_r, y_r, z_r)$ by sampling from a standard normal distribution $ \mathbf{v}_r \sim \mathcal{N}(0, I_4)$.
+Specifically, for each pseudo-negative, we generate a random vector $\mathbf{v}_r = (w_r, x_r, y_r, z_r)$ by sampling from a standard normal distribution $ \mathbf{v}_r \sim \mathcal{N}(0, I_4)$.
 We then normalize $\mathbf{v}_r$ to obtain a unit quaternion $g_r$ and ensure the scalar part is nonnegative: $ g_r = \frac{\mathbf{v}_r}{|\mathbf{v}_r|} \cdot \text{sign}(w_r).$ This approach ensures that the set of quaternions ${g_r}$ is uniformly distributed over the space of 3D rotations.
-Random rotations are fed to the \transnet{} for generating pseudo negatives as in Eq. \ref{eq: gen_pseudo_neg}.
+Random rotations are fed to the \transnet{} for generating pseudo-negatives as in Eq. \ref{eq: gen_pseudo_neg}. \\